tsunrise/everybody-compose/README.md

 To specify the source of the input beats, use the `-s` or `--source` argument followed by a string.
 The default value is interactive, which means that the user will be prompted to input the beats using the keyboard.
 Other possible values are:

-- A file path, e.g. `my_input_sequence.txt`, to load the starting sequence from a file.
+- A file path, e.g. `beat_sequence.npy`, to load the recorded beats from a file.
+Recorded beats can be generated using the `create_beats.py` script.
-- `dataset` to use a random sample from the dataset as the starting sequence.
+- `dataset` to use a random sample from the dataset as the beats.

 To specify the profile to use for generating the predicted sequence, use the `-t` or `--profile` argument followed by a string.
 The available values are `beta`, which uses stochastic search, or `beam`, which uses hybrid beam search.
 The heuristic parameters for these profiles can be customized in the config.toml file by adjusting the corresponding sections in `[sampling.beta]` and `[sampling.beam]`.
 The default value is default, which uses the settings specified in the `config.toml` file.